oobabooga/text-generation-webui/README.md

 To restart the web UI later, run the same `start_` script.

-To reinstall, delete the `installer_files` folder and run the script again.
+To reinstall with a fresh Python environment, delete the `installer_files` folder and run the `start_` script again.

 You can pass command-line flags directly (e.g., `./start_linux.sh --help`), or add them to `user_data/CMD_FLAGS.txt` (e.g., `--api` to enable the API).